grafana/grafana/docs/sources/enterprise/reporting.md

 When generating reports, each panel renders separately before being collected in a PDF.
 The per panel rendering timeout and number of concurrently rendered panels can be configured.

-To modify the panels' clarity you can set a scale factor for the rendered images.
-A higher scale factor is more legible but will increase the file size of the generated PDF.
+To make a panel more legible, you can set a scale factor for the rendered images.
+However, a higher scale factor increases the file size of the generated PDF.

+You can also specify custom fonts that support different Unicode scripts.
+The DejaVu font is the default used for PDF rendering.

 These options are available in the [configuration]({{< relref "../administration/configuration.md">}}) file.